Yazhuo-Liu/fenics-in-3D-printing-beginner/Markdown/Install FEniCS 2019.1.0 using conda.md

 Follow these steps to install FEniCS, a popular open-source computing platform for solving partial differential equations (PDEs), on your macOS system using Anaconda.

+## What is FEniCS?

+FEniCS is an open-source computing platform for solving partial differential equations (PDEs) using finite element methods.
+Python serves as the primary programming language for FEniCS, making it accessible for scientific computing.

 ## Reference
 - https://fenicsproject.org/download/archive/